parryc/thevoid/templates/leflan/books_language-book-collection.md

 The Routledge Handbook of North American Languages
 : eds.
 Daniel Siddiqi and Michael Barrie and Carrie Gillon and Jason Haugen and Eric Mathieu, Routledge, 2020. <tag>study</tag>

+The Oxford Handbook of Languages of the Caucasus
+: ed.
+Maria Polinsky, Oxford University Press, 2020. <tag>study</tag>

 ### Na-Dene